HL7/davinci-ecdx/input/intro-notes/ValueSet-cdex-POU-intro.md

  - payment-noa
  - operations-noa

-do not define the detailed POU, and the implementer must supply an additional, alternate code.
+do not define the detailed POU, and the implementer **SHALL** supply an additional, alternate code.
 The resource fragment below shows their use:

 {% include noe-fragment.md %}